 With its colourful marina, charming Old Town, foodie restaurants and low-cost housing, this East Riding city has a great deal going for it.
 Words: Lesley Gillilan

 The people of Kingston upon Hull are feeling rather pleased with themselves, and with good reason.
-Hull (to use its more familiar name) is the UK’s next City of Culture, and though it doesn’t take up the mantle until 2017, the place oozes confidence and ambition.
+Hull (to use its more familiar name) was the UK’s City of Culture in 2017, and the place oozes confidence and ambition.
 Its maritime centre is in the throes of an exciting regeneration.
 And down on the waterfront, with its foodie restaurants, colourful marina and freshly minted Creative Quarter, it’s hard to believe that Hull was once named the worst place to live in Britain.

 At the point where the vast Humber Estuary meets the River Hull, the East Riding city is best known for its views of the iconic Humber Bridge and its spectacular harbour aquarium, The Deep.
 Less well-known is its charming Old Town: a warren of winding streets and passages with a history to rival York’s (originally a walled town, it was named Kings-town upon Hull, after Edward I established the port here in 1299).
 Highlights of an Old Town tour might include its Georgian High Street, quirky Land of Green Ginger Street, the ornate Guildhall, a smattering of Flemish-style architecture, and a number of unusual cream telephone boxes (unique to Hull).